 Device requirements:

-- Android and iOS smartphones and tablets
+- Android and iOS smartphones or tablets

-- Windows or macOS laptops using Netflix app
+- Windows devices using the Netflix app

 Pros & Cons of Using Netflix Downloads